mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-with-gesture-on-clearpathjackal.rst

 <Camera Serial Number>: Use the serial number returned when using `rs-enumerate-devices`.
 Note that the output of other programs like `lsusb` might return an incorrect serial number.

-After starting the script, the robot should begin searching for trackable objects in its initial detection radius (defaulting to around 0.5m), and then following acquired targets as soon as they provide a ``thumbs up`` to the |realsense| camera and move from the initial target location.
+After starting the script, the robot should begin searching for trackable objects in its initial detection radius (defaulting to around 0.5m), and then following acquired targets as soon as they provide a ``thumbs up`` to the Intel® RealSense™ camera and move from the initial target location.

 .. note::

-   There are reconfigurable parameters in ``/opt/ros/humble/share/tutorial_follow_me_w_gesture/params`` directory for the |realsense| camera (`followme_adbscan_RS_params.yaml`).
+   There are reconfigurable parameters in ``/opt/ros/humble/share/tutorial_follow_me_w_gesture/params`` directory for the Intel® RealSense™ camera (`followme_adbscan_RS_params.yaml`).
 You can modify parameters depending on the respective robot, sensor configuration and environments (if required) before running the tutorial.
    Find a brief description of the parameters in the following table:

    .. list-table:: Configurable Parameters
       :widths: 20 80

       * - ``Lidar_type``
         - Type of the point cloud sensor.
-For |realsense| camera and LIDAR inputs, the default value is set to ``RS`` and ``2D``, respectively.
+For Intel® RealSense™ camera and LIDAR inputs, the default value is set to ``RS`` and ``2D``, respectively.
       * - ``Lidar_topic``
         - Name of the topic publishing point cloud data.
       * - ``Verbose``